A Quick Summary

-The ideas that this website is trying to promote are the Pallet divider and Wood chip sock and how they are combined into the super-combo U-Bend shaped “Open book planting bed“.
-All with the intention of helping the novice, the elderly and the time pressured plot owners to overcome early disenchantment by reducing failures.
+The new ideas this website is trying to promote are the Pallet wood divider and Wood Chip sock and how they are combined into a U-bend shaped and Sun oriented Goddess Vegetable Growing bed (growing system).
+To help grow finicky ‘heavily bred’ modern woody cultivars in challenging heavy soils (clay).
+All with the intention of helping the novice, the less physically able or the time pressured plot owners to overcome early disenchantment by reducing failures.
 See current designs below.

 DEBUNKING RAISED BEDS (BOXED)

-– I am with the old boys on boxed in “Raised beds” 🙁 , I think they are a red herring, a cul-de-sac of disenchantment, only to be used as carrot / parsnip, deep soil boxes on stony plots.
-IMHO they lead to stagnation of the transpiration cycle, saturated roots and poor root development during the crucial early spring period.
+– I am with the old boys on boxed-in “Raised beds” 🙁 , I think they are a red herring, a cul-de-sac of disenchantment, only to be used as carrot / parsnip, deep soil boxes on stony plots.
+They lead to stagnation of the transpiration cycle, overly saturated roots and poor root development during the wetter & colder early spring period.
 They are a waste of expensive wood that within 2 seasons has rotted away slowly stealing valuable nitrates from your soil.
-During a rainy period, they retain the water saturation (anaerobic conditions around roots) for longer and then in the summer they dry out quicker due to the x4 sides of porous wood acting as a water evaporator.
+During a rainy period, they retain the water saturation (anaerobic conditions around roots) for longer and then in the summer they dry out quicker due to the four sides of porous wood acting as a water evaporator.
 The wood is costly and require expensive tools to construct and are then a static structure, fixed in that position until the wood has rotted away, limiting your ability to rotate crops.

-– The ‘Dig-for’victory’ old boys are a dying breed unfortunately and are being replaced by my generation.
-Feckless and obsessed with the internet and the lastest fads.
-We do something for a year, find it “too hard” then throw it in bin.
-Unfortunately the macho (physically demanding) farming inspired turning-the-whole-plot-over approach doesn’t sit well with this new breed of allotmenteers.
-You end up with plots that have all the good top soil scrapped off and dumped at either end.
+– The ‘Dig-for-victory’ old boys are a dwindling generation and are being replaced by my “Generation snowflake”.
+This generation is fickle and obsessed with the internet and the lastest fads.
+We do something for a year, find it “doh, too hard” then throw it in bin like Kevin & Perry the teenagers.
+Unfortunately the physically demanding farming inspired turning-the-plot-over approach doesn’t appeal to this generation.
+Worse you end up with plots that have had all the good top soil scrapped off and dumped at either end.
 Then this large expanse of open soil is left to be colonised by weeds.
 Then they get bored, discouraged and give up leaving the plot a little harder to return to productivity.

-+ In the bottom North-east corner of your plot you should place your first U-Bend planting bed pointing towards the sun at 12 noon.
-Your next beds will radiate, a couple to your right (West) and then working your way up your plot (towards the south).
-You only ever open up as much soil, as you’ll actually be planting into.
++ In the bottom North-east corner of your plot you should place your first Goddess Vegetable Growing bed with its U-Bend shape pointing towards the sun at 12 noon.
+Your next beds will radiate, a couple to your right (West) and then working your way up your plot (towards the South).
+You only ever open up as much soil, as you’ll actually be planting into that season.

 + Imagine the planting beds in this design as a long pillow that over the previous year has become flattened and has lost some organic content.
 We can’t improve all the soil across our plot but we can easily dress (add manure) to these narrow pillows of soil.
 As well as using our sharpened spade to chop them up and our hand fork to fluff it back up just prior to planting.
 Quickly turning over the part of the bed that you are going to plant into with the hand fork brings up some of the nutrient laden lower soil to the top.
 The bottom half of this pillow should also be sitting within the water table of our plot/

-+ Understand that the grass paths & borders surrounding our Open book planting beds are equally important to their success as they retain the water level across your plot.
++ Understand that the grass paths & borders surrounding our Goddess VG bed are equally important to their success as they retain the water level across your plot.

-+ The overall U-BEND shape of this bed with its north-to-south orientation gives you three zones of differing moisture levels.
++ The overall U-Bend shape of this sun orientated bed along a North-to-South axis gives you three zones of differing moisture levels.
 An open soil area at the rounded mound end to grow crown type plants, e.g. Courgettes, Marrows.
 A wetter bed on the port side morning sun and a dryer bed on the starboard afternoon sun.

 AIMS OF WEBSITE.
 MY DESIGN PRINCIPLES

-+ One# Come up with ideas to improve growing success in the least physically demanding way so as to be inclusive.
++ #ONE: Come up with simple ideas to improve growing success in the least physically demanding way so as to be inclusive.
 Always using the basic soil that your plot comes with.
-Try to break that early disenchantment.
+Try to break that early disenchantment that new starters often face.
 Then with these early successes your knowledge improves and you can then introduce techniques for improving your soil.

-+ Two# The design principles for my ideas follow these basic rules.
++ #TWO: The design principles for my ideas follow these basic rules.
 Always try to use recycled materials that are easily obtainable and are not dangerous (glass) or polluting or cluttering.
 Can either be burned at end-of-life (wood) or recycled (tin / plastic).
 Its easy to horde on a plot which can be unsightly and also create problems for the next owner.
 The size and proportions of the designs also need to be easy to handle.
-My pallet dividers were originally 1.2m but have now reduced them to 1.1 which makes them easier to handle as well as their being more pallets slats that are 1.1m in length.
+My pallet dividers were originally 1.2m but where then reduced to 1.1m which makes them easier to handle as well as their being more pallets slats that are 1.1m in length.
 I try to keep to standard dimensions with the designs for attractiveness and uniformity.
-All my duck boards, pallet dividers and 8 Block temporary path carriers are all 1.1m in length (3.5f).
-All my wood chip socks are 3.3m in length.
-They are put together mainly using either recycled nails or 70mm yellow zinc coated TurboCoach screws which are self taping, hard wearing and reusable.
-If for some reason I have to give up the plot other allotmenteers will be able to pick up my standardised designs for use on their own plots.
+All my duckboards, Pallet wood dividers and Block Paving quick-path holders are all 1.1m in length (3.5f).
+All my Wood chip socks are 3 metres in length.
+The designs are put together mainly using either recycled nails or 70mm yellow zinc coated TurboCoach screws which are self taping, hard wearing and reusable.
+If for some reason I have to give up the plot other allotmenteers will be able to pick up these standardised designs for use on their own plots.

-Imagine if my idea was sponsored by the “National Allotment association” and x24 pallet dividers were dropped off at every allotment site in the UK.
-Two pallet dividers per U-Bend shaped planting bed.
+Imagine if my idea was sponsored by the “National Allotment association” and x24 Pallet wood dividers and wood chip sock sleeving and filling tubes were dropped off at every allotment site in the UK.
+Two Pallet wood dividers per U-Bend shaped Goddess VG bed.

 Q: Would you be tempted to have a try, if it was free?

-Q: Would you have a go at creating some small mounded beds with wood chip filled sock border edging ?
+Q: Would you have a go at creating some Horse shoe shaped semi-raised deep beds with Wood chip sock border edging ?

 Please leave a comment below if this summary has inspired or helped with your understanding of these new ideas ?